-The amount of weekly pay is capped at £489 per week, so employees whose weekly pay is higher than this will not be entitled to the full value of their weekly pay.
+Since 6 April 2021, the amount of weekly pay has been capped at £544 per week.
+Employees whose weekly pay is higher than this will not be entitled to the full value of their weekly pay.
 They statutory redundancy payments scheme also caps the number of years of continuous service that can be counted.
 Currently this is capped at 20 years, so those who have been employed for longer than 20 years will only have 20 years of their service taken into account.

 In addition, you are also entitled to a paid minimum statutory Notice Period.
 However, your employer may instead offer a paid notice period that’s set out in the terms of your employment.
 If this is the case then it would need to be equal to or more than the statutory minimum amount.

 The amount of statutory minimum notice that you are entitled to depends on how long you’ve worked for your employer: